smart-data-models/dataModel.Weather/WeatherAlert/doc/new_spec_EN-US.md

 ## List of properties

-- `alertSource`:   - `category`: Category of the entity  - `data`:   - `dateIssued`: The date and time the item was issued in ISO8601 UTC format.  - `description`: Description of the Entity  - `severity`: Severity of the Alarm  - `subCategory`: Weather categories  - `type`: NGSI Entity type.
+- `alertSource`: Source of the alert  - `category`: Category of the entity  - `data`: Payload containing the data retrieved.  - `dateIssued`: The date and time the item was issued in ISO8601 UTC format.  - `description`: Description of the Entity  - `severity`: Severity of the Alarm  - `subCategory`: Weather categories  - `type`: NGSI Entity type.
 It has to be Alert  - `validFrom`: The start of the validity period for this forecast as a ISO8601 format  - `validTo`: The end of the validity period for this forecast as a ISO8601 format
 Required properties
 - `alertSource`  - `category`  - `dateIssued`  - `id`  - `subCategory`  - `type`
 This folder contains all the software artefacts to offer weather alert data in NGSI v2.
 The source of this data is the global [European Weather Alarm Service](http://meteoalarm.eu).